-Each Junior at GHS receives a "Post High School Planning Folder" at the College Kick Off Meeting in January, or during their individual planning meeting with their school counselor.
+Each Junior at GHS receives a "Post High School Planning Folder" at the time of the College Kick Off meeting, or during their individual junior planning meeting with their school counselor.
 These materials supplement the comprehensive GHS Planning Guide or Guía de planificación de GHS.

 The materials contained in the folder can be accessed from the links below.
 The powerpoint presentation and a video of the Kick Off presentation are also available.